 The US built F-5E Tiger II stood in for MiGs, just as various models of Sikorsky helicopters with wings stuck on have had to stand in for Soviet/Russian Mi-24 "Hind" gunships.
 And the aircraft was called a MiG-28—no such bird existsnote Mikoyan have always built fighters.
 Back in the Cold War days, in addition to indicating the design bureau ("MiG", "Su", "Tu", "Yak", etc.), Soviet designations made the distinction between fighters and other aircraft; odd numbers were fighters, even ones bombers and everything else (though with specialized ground attack aircraft, the difference did get fuzzy at times).
 So there was a MiG-27 and a MiG-29, but no -28.

 A pilot uses the missile release button on his control stick to fire his guns.

-Speaking of guns, in the climactic dogfight, Iceman is hit twice by enemy fighter's cannonfire, both times leaving a short, neat line of holes in his plane.
+In the climactic dogfight, Iceman is hit twice by enemy fighter's cannonfire, both times leaving a short, neat line of holes in his plane.
 In reality, fighter cannons fire in bursts of 100 rounds or so to facilitate use in high-speed engagements.
 A solid hit to the fuselage as depicted, let alone two, would almost certainly have destroyed Iceman's plane.